Starting a business requires significant capital, and while many companies have similar starting costs, additional financing may be needed.

 - And possibly more

 Some business owners are afraid to let go of the reigns or delegate that much responsibility to a stakeholder, but it can be a major benefit with the right VC.
-Venture capitalists have a ton of expertise and a “big picture” understandings of running successful companies.
-It’s also typical for VCs to want an end goal or what’s known as an “exit strategy.”
-This could be going public or getting acquired by a big name — as this illustrates the value and potential return they’re looking for in their investments.
+Venture capitalists have much expertise and a "big picture" understanding of running successful companies.
+It's also typical for VCs to want an end goal or what's known as an "exit strategy."
+This could be going public or getting acquired by a big name — as this illustrates the value and potential return they're looking for in their investments.

 Small Business Investment Capital (SBIC)

-If your business is qualified as a small business, you’re more than likely eligible.
+If your business qualifies as a small business, you're likely eligible.
 There are some factors that could deter approval, such as specific industries or a portion of employees outside of the United States.
 SBICs are not a fast financing solution, as it can take several weeks to obtain a final decision.
-You’ll need to submit a solid business plan and follow the instructions laid out in the SBAs website.
+You'll need to submit a solid business plan and follow the instructions on the SBAs website.

-For some business owners who are just starting out, angel investors may be a sound financing choice.
-Individuals, incubators, groups, and even VCs that are just getting their feet in the door are looking to invest in the early stages of a companies lifespan for a stake in the business.
+For some business owners just starting out, angel investors may be a sound financing choice.
+Individuals, incubators, groups, and even VCs just getting their feet in the door are looking to invest in the early stages of a company's lifespan for a stake in the business.

 If it's not obvious, angel investors are not experienced VCs.
 So, if you're looking for the quality advice or expertise that you would get from a venture capitalist, you'll have to keep looking.
 Now, that's not to say all angel investors lack experience, but they're not as likely to work alongside the business.

-While VCs, SBICs, and even angel investors aren’t new — crowdsourcing is a relatively modern route to equity financing.
-Unless you’ve been living under a rock, you’ve seen crowdsourcing efforts on your social media pages or even in your email inbox.
-Now, not all crowdsourcing efforts entail equity in a company, but it is a popular model of receiving investments in the very early or developmental stages of a product or service.
+While VCs, SBICs, and even angel investors aren't new — crowdsourcing is a relatively modern route to equity financing.
+Unless you've been living under a rock, you've seen crowdsourcing efforts on your social media pages or email.
+Not all crowdsourcing efforts entail equity in a company, but it is a popular model of receiving investments in the very early or developmental stages of a product or service.